xubingyue/snackis/README.md

 ![accept example](images/accept.png?raw=true)

 #### Feeds
 Snackis main mode of communication is through feeds/posts.
-Type ```new-feed``` in the reader and press ```Return``` to start a new feed.
+Type ```feed``` in the reader and press ```Return``` to start a new feed.
 Local posts are sent to all specified peers, and any peer may reply.

 ![feed example](images/feed.png?raw=true)